Business energy procurement strategies

 At the heart of every energy procurement strategy is ensuring that competitive contracts are secured for each MPAN and MPRN before the termination window closes.

-The simplest way to secure future energy costs is to enter into an energy tariff where the unit tariff cost per kWh of energy consumed is fixed throughout the contract.
+The simplest way to secure future energy costs is to enter an energy tariff where the unit tariff cost per kWh of energy consumed is fixed throughout the contract.

 - Fixed energy tariff – The unit rate per kWh is entirely fixed throughout the contract.